Shear viscosity of rotating, hot, and dense spin-half fermionic systems from quantum field theory: Introduction

-One of the areas of the study of rotating QCD matter is transport coefficients~\cite{Hu:2021lnx}, which serve as inputs in hydrodynamic simulations.
-Various approaches such as kinetic theory~\cite{Bhadury:2020cop,Bhadury:2020puc}, based on the relativistic Boltzmann equation, and field theoretic based formulations~\cite{Hongo:2021ona,Harutyunyan:2018wdk,Harutyunyan:2021rmb,Czajka:2018bod,Becattini:2019dxo}, which depend on the calculation of correlation functions, provide a scope for calculating the transport coefficients.
-Recently, Kubo formulas for various transport coefficients appearing in first-order spin hydrodynamics, calculated from Zubarev's non-equilibrium statistical operator formalism~\cite{Harutyunyan:2018wdk,Harutyunyan:2021rmb}, have been reported~\cite{Hu:2021lnx}, where two new transport coefficients viz. rotational viscosity and boost heat conductivity are found to be present in addition to the shear viscosity, bulk viscosity, and thermal conductivity.
-A rigorous treatment of the Kubo formulas has been done in Ref.~\cite{Hongo:2021ona} by studying the QCD action and its coupling with the background torsion.
-It is particularly important in understanding the role of rotational effects of the medium which induce a background torsion, that couples with the fermionic fields.
-The coupling of gauge fields with torsion does not occur owing to the SU(3)$_\text{c}$ gauge invariance of the action~\cite{Hehl:1976kj,Hongo:2021ona}.
-The effect of rotation thus translates into a field theory with background torsion, reminiscent of the situation of background magnetic field~\cite{Kuznetsov:2004tb,Kuznetsov:2013sea,Chyi:1999fc,Iablokov:2020upc}.
-In such a situation, the propagator loses its property of translational symmetry between two points in spacetime.
-For magnetic fields, this appears as the Schwinger phase factor~\cite{Kuznetsov:2004tb,Kuznetsov:2013sea,Chyi:1999fc,Iablokov:2020upc} which is a exponential function depicting a phase shift.
-A similar factor appears in the propagator of fermions in a rotating environment~\cite{Ayala:2021osy}, but the translational symmetry is recovered in the limit of large angular velocities, allowing a easier computation of the correlation function of fields~\cite{Ayala:2021osy}.
+In the study of rotating QCD matter, transport coefficients are vital for hydrodynamic simulations~\cite{Hu:2021lnx}.
+These coefficients can be calculated using approaches like kinetic theory, based on the relativistic Boltzmann equation~\cite{Bhadury:2020cop,Bhadury:2020puc}, and field theoretic formulations, which focus on correlation function calculations~\cite{Hongo:2021ona,Harutyunyan:2018wdk,Harutyunyan:2021rmb,Czajka:2018bod,Becattini:2019dxo}.
+Recent studies using Zubarev's non-equilibrium statistical operator formalism have reported Kubo formulas for various transport coefficients in first-order spin hydrodynamics, introducing new coefficients such as rotational viscosity and boost heat conductivity in addition to traditional coefficients like shear viscosity, bulk viscosity, and thermal conductivity~\cite{Hu:2021lnx}.
+These formulations are essential for understanding the impact of rotational effects, which induce background torsion, interacting with fermionic fields.
+However, gauge fields do not couple with torsion due to the SU(3)$_\text{c}$ gauge invariance~\cite{Hehl:1976kj,Hongo:2021ona}.
+The influence of rotation in field theory is akin to the effects of a background magnetic field, altering the propagator's translational symmetry between two spacetime points~\cite{Kuznetsov:2004tb,Kuznetsov:2013sea,Chyi:1999fc,Iablokov:2020upc}.
+For magnetic fields, this alteration manifests as the Schwinger phase factor, an exponential function indicating a phase shift.
+In a rotating environment, a similar factor appears in the fermion propagator.
+Interestingly, translational symmetry is restored at high angular velocities, simplifying the computation of field correlation functions~\cite{Ayala:2021osy}.